Neurogenetics Curriculum

 4. D.The risk of expansion depends entirely on the father's FMR1 repeat size, not the mother's premutation length

 The risk of maternal premutation expansion to full mutation during meiosis is strongly correlated with the mother's CGG repeat length.
 At 90 repeats, the risk of expansion to full mutation (>200 repeats) approaches 100%.
 Each child has a 50% chance of inheriting the expanded allele (versus the normal allele).
-Males who inherit a full mutation will have Fragile X Syndrome with moderate-to-severe intellectual disability.
+Males who inherit a full mutation will have Fragile X syndrome with moderate-to-severe intellectual disability.
 Females who inherit a full mutation have variable cognitive impairment (~50% have some degree) due to random X-inactivation.
 Preimplantation genetic testing (PGT) or prenatal testing can be offered.
 The mother herself is also at risk for FXPOI (premature ovarian insufficiency) which may affect fertility planning.

 NeuroGenetics Curriculum · neurogenetics-curriculum.vercel.app